AuDigitalHealth/ncts-syndication-client-dotnet/README.md

 # Project

-This is a software library that provides an example implementation of how to connect up to the National Clincal Terminology Servce (NCTS) using .NET.
+This is a software library that provides an example implementation of how to connect up to the National Clinical Terminology Servce (NCTS) using .NET.

 Setup